Admin Logs

 5. Settings

-Click to create and apply filters to select log entries of interest.
+Click to create and apply filters that control which new log entries will be displayed.

 Logs on this view - Settings